getmubarak/Microservice/lab13/Readme.md

-# Types of Communication
+# Types of Communication Patterns
 We can split communications into the following types:
 * A request for data (Query)
 * A request to carry out a task (Command)
 * A notification that something happened (Event)

-# Inter Service Communication
+# Types of Communication protocol
-* Shared Database / File system.
+* Shared storage : Database, File system, S3, ...
-* API Centric using synchronous HTTP calls/ grpc calls.
+* API Centric using synchronous calls : HTTP, GRPC, ...
-* Self-Contained Services using asynchronous messaging.
+* Self-Contained Services using asynchronous messaging : AMQP, MQTT, ...

 ## Shared Database Drawbacks
 * The shared database pattern can cause a few headaches: